simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 **NOTE:** Sleep and Calories analysis are discussed in the later part of the report.

-**NOTE:** Total Minutes of the day, Missing Minutes of the day and Total Time In Bed were not calculated and/or considered for this analysis because there were data discrepencies for users who also tracked sleep time.
+**NOTE:** Total Minutes of the day, Missing Minutes of the day and Total Time In Bed were not calculated and/or considered for this analysis because there were data discrepancies for users who also tracked sleep time.
 For instance, (VeryActiveMinutes + FairlyActiveMinutes + LightlyActiveMinutes + SedentaryMinutes + TotalMinutesAsleep or TotalTimeInBed) > 1440, which was NOT POSSIBLE (24 h x 60 min = 1440 minutes).
 Further to the lack of information on how the minutes are calculated in Fitbit and apparent overlap between SedentaryMinutes and TotalTimeInBed, above mentioned parameters were excluded.